 In the early days of Apple’s Siri, released way back in 2011, it wasn't uncommon to hear people yelling at their iPhones when Siri didn't understand a question or gave an irrelevant answer.
 And though the technology has improved vastly over the years, Siri still isn’t able to recognize if a user is angry or happy with her.

-When Microsoft introduced Tay.ai in 2016, the chatbot was designed to learn and then emulate human emotions based on public data on the Internet, along with editorial input from staff.
+When Microsoft introduced Tay.ai (note: no relation to the author!) in 2016, the chatbot was designed to learn and then emulate human emotions based on public data on the Internet, along with editorial input from staff.
 However, less than a day after its release, when Tay started to spew a myriad of racist and inflammatory ‘opinions’ on Twitter based on what she learned, Microsoft was forced to pull the plug.

 Despite the unfortunate and highly-publicized setback, Microsoft and many others are still hard at work on baking emotional intelligence into their respective AI tools.

 The holy grail is to teach AI to be able to recognize and react to human emotions.